Breaking the Building Regulations

 - the builder doesn't give the necessary notice during work stages

-- you fail to meet building regulation requirements during site work
+- you don't meet the building requirement during site work

-When you or a builder break a regulation, it's described as a 'contravention'.
+When you or a builder break a building rule, it's described as a 'contravention'.

 Building Control in the local council is responsible for dealing with breaches of building regulations.